dario-greco/Forecasting/README.md

 - Dynamic harmonic regression
 - Cross-validation for model tuning

 Forecast accuracy was assessed using RMSE, MAE, and visual checks for fit and residuals.
+I relied heavily on the following book (again from Mr. Hyndman): https://otexts.com/fpp3/

 ---

-## Recognition
+## Results

 - Scenario 5 selected as a winning forecast
 - Recipient of the [Time Series and Forecasting Award from the Business and Industrial Statistics Research Group (BISRG)](https://uwaterloo.ca/business-and-industrial-statistics-research-group/industrial-statistics-awards)

 ---

-Feel free to explore the code or report for details on the models and results.
+Feel free to explore the code and reach out if you have any questions!